bzpassersby/Damn-Vulnerable-Defi-V3-Solutions/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Puppet-v2
+## 9-Puppet-v2

 The challenge is similar to Puppet.
 Instead we need to manipulate the oracle price pulled from Uniswap v2 liquidity pool.

 Uniswap v2 added improvements to prevent price oracle attacks.
-One is it measures prices at every beginning of a block, increasing the possibility for the attacker to lose money to arbitrageurs.
+One is it measures prices at the beginning of every block, increasing the possibility for the attacker to lose money to arbitrageurs.
 Second, it introduces TWAP (time-weighted average price), which allows oracles to survey average price as a specific time intervals.

 The main vulnerability in the puppet lending pool is that the TWAP is not implemented, instead it directly query the spot price of the liquidity pool.